 The Company is authorized to issue 50,000,000 shares of Common Stock.
 As of March 31, 1997, 8,779,763 shares of Common Stock were outstanding, held of record by 881 shareholders.
 The holders of Common Stock are entitled to one vote for each share held of record on all matters submitted to a vote of shareholders (and do not have any cumulative voting rights).
 Subject to preferences that may be applicable to outstanding shares of Preferred Stock, if any, the holders of Common Stock are entitled to receive ratably such dividends as may be declared by the Company's Board of Directors out of funds legally available therefor.
 Holders of Common Stock have no preemptive, subscription or redemption rights, and there are no redemption, conversion or similar rights with respect to such shares.
 In the event of a liquidation, dissolution or winding up of the Company, holders of the Company, if any, remaining after the payment of all liabilities of the Company and the liquidation preference of any outstanding class or series of Preferred Stock.
 The outstanding shares of Common Stock are fully paid and nonassessable.
-The rights, preferences and privileges of holders of Common Stock are subject to any series of Preferred Stock that the Company may issue in the future, as described below.
+The rights, preference Stock that the Company may issue in the future, as described below.